MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 ## Important Things Before You Start

-1) To make this game, you need to have an original Game Boy game that uses an MBC3 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
+1) To use this board, you need to have an original Game Boy game that uses an MBC3 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
 Use the search function.
 2) You will need to remove the MBC3 from your donor cartridge for use on this board.
 This will require a hot air rework station or a hot plate.
 There's a list below of other parts you can re-use from the donor cartridge.
 3) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
 You do not want to get solder on the cartridge contacts.
 4) I am not responsible for any damage you do to your self or your property.
 I do not guarantee design compatibility.
 You may encounter issues with certain games!
 Attempt this project at your own risk.